catusf/ruby-font-creator/README.md

 # Font Samplers

-- This archive contains additional font files used in the samplers: [PinyinFonts.zip](https://github.com/catusf/ruby-font-creator/releases/download/v1.0/PinyinFonts.zip)
+This archive contains additional font files used in the samplers: [PinyinFonts.zip](https://github.com/catusf/ruby-font-creator/releases/download/v1.0/PinyinFonts.zip)

+The base fonts they are created from are shown in [font_summary.md](font_summary.md).

 ### Pinyin-Tigris-Bottom-Handwritten